-Burton Hall, formerly The Old Norse Lodge, enjoys a fascinating history, having been originally built in Norway, dismantled in 1872 by John Fulford Vicary, the wealthy owner of North Tawton woollen mill, and shipped over to England in sections.
+Burton Hall, formerly The Old Norse Lodge, enjoys a fascinating history; originally built in Norway, dismantled in 1872 by John Fulford Vicary, the wealthy owner of North Tawton woollen mill, and shipped over to England in sections.

-The shipment arrived at Exeter canal and was carefully transported to Bouchiers Hill.
+The sections arrived in the UK at Exeter canal port and then carefully transported to Bouchiers Hill, North Tawton.

-Reconstructed entirely, inside and out, of reputedly fireproof timber, on a granite plinth.
+Reconstructed entirely, inside and out, of reputedly fireproof timber, onto a granite plinth.